raoul2000/yii2-workflow/guide/intro-workflow.md

 If status assignment can be done by assigning a value to the `status` attribute, getting the status value of a model should not involve accessing this attribute directly but use the method `getWorkflowStatus()` instead.
-However in certain circumstances, reading the status attribute value is acceptable but then it is your responsibility to ensure that both values are synchronized.
+However in certain circumstances, reading the status attribute value is acceptable, but then it is your responsibility to ensure that both values are synchronized.

 ### getWorkflowStatus() vs attribute